mattlewis92/angular-calendar/README.md

 * Finally pass the template to the components input: `<mwl-calendar-month-view [cellTemplate]="cellTemplateId" />`
 * You can see an e2e working example of this [here](https://mattlewis92.github.io/angular-calendar/#/custom-templates)

+### What is the browser compatibility?

+All browsers supported by angular, apart from IE9 as it doesn't support flexbox.

 ## Angular 1 version

 https://github.com/mattlewis92/angular-bootstrap-calendar